-The 19th-century portion of the exhibition features the first major retrospective and deep dive into the work and life of Susie Barstow (1836-1923) and also includes such artists in her circle as Julie Hart Beers, Fidelia Bridges, Charlotte Buell Coman, Eliza Greatorex, Mary Josephine Walters, and Laura Woodward - accomplished 19th-century women artists who have previously been excluded from the history of the art movement that Thomas Cole founded, now known as the Hudson River School of landscape painting.
-This exhibition seeks to question the prevailing narrative that it was a male-only art movement and to rewrite the canon.
-Barstow was an extraordinarily talented, professional artist, and more than 100 of her paintings have been documented.
-In addition to hiking and painting the White
+The 19th-century portion of the exhibition features the first major retrospective and deep dive into the work and life of Susie Barstow (1836-1923) and also includes the accomplished artists in her circle - Julie Hart Beers, Fidelia Bridges, Charlotte Buell Coman, Eliza Greatorex, Mary Josephine Walters, and Laura Woodward.
+In her lifetime, Barstow exhibited and sold her work alongside Asher B. Durand, Albert Bierstadt, Robert Duncanson, and Sanford Gifford, as well as the other women artists in this exhibition.
+The exhibition makes the case that it is long past due to bring forward this accomplished artist and to question the prevailing narrative that it was a male-only art movement.
+Barstow was an extraordinarily talented professional artist, and more than 100 of her paintings have been documented.
+In addition to hiking and painting the White Mountains, Catskill Mountains, and Adirondack Mountains, she embarked on multiple trips around the world.